UoMMScRobotics/SFR_Tutorials_2023_2025/docs/source/week09_tut_maps_creation.rst

 Create .yaml and .pgm file
 =========================

 the .YAML file contains information which allows determination of size of the map (i.e. length of each pixel).
 While we could do it manually it is a lot more convinent to do so using a script.
-Please download `Download script <../../ros_ws
+Please download `script <../../ros_ws
-/src/MakeROSMap.py>`_ script and put it in ``.../example_gz_robot/world/`` directory.
+/src/MakeROSMap.py>`_ and put it in ``.../example_gz_robot/world/`` directory.
 Open terminal in ``.../example_gz_robot/world/`` folder and type:

 .. code-block:: console
   python3 MakeROSMap.py